Why you shouldn't clean your ears with a cotton swab or Q-TipShould you use a Q-tip to clean your ear?

-So this leaves us with the question, do we really need to clean out our ears?
-The answer is a little confusing, as both a “yes” and a “no,” are appropriate.
-The outer ear that can be seen does need a good cleaning every now and then.
-This can be accomplished with a little soap, water and a washcloth.
+The answer is: yes and no. The outer ear or pinna benefits from a good cleaning every now and then.
+This can be accomplished with a little soap, water and a washcloth while you shower.

 In most cases, the ear canal does not need to be cleaned.
-During hair washing or showers, enough water enters into the ear canal to loosen the wax that has accumulated.
+During hair washing or showers, enough water enters the ear canal to loosen the wax that has accumulated.
 Additionally, the skin in your ear canal naturally grows in an outward, spiral pattern.
 As it sloughs off, ear wax goes with it.
 Most of the time the wax will loosen and fall out on its own while you are asleep.
-The need for a cotton swab isn’t really necessary.
+The need for a cotton swab isn’t necessary.

-For those that have heavy wax build-up, a trip to the doctor may be needed.
+For those who have heavy wax build-up, a trip to the doctor may be needed.
 Doctors can easily remove ear wax with a little peroxide mixed with water and injected into the ear.
-The process is virtually painless and is very effective in removing impacted wax.
-If this frequently becomes a problem, patients can ask their physicians for directions to do the procedure at home.
+The process is virtually painless and is effective at removing impacted wax.
+If excess wax become a frequent problem, ask your physician how you can do the procedure yourself at home.